partnernetsoftware/ffic/README.md

-# tccffi
+# ffic

-"scripting c in ffi-mode"
+* "scripting c in ffi-mode" with extern ffic()
+* survived from the painful libc header files.

+# why?

+* love c but don't wanna handle the libc headers
+* want to build a smallest scripting tool to easy our life (others are damn to big)

 # scheme.c

-example that using ffi to build a lisp-scheme tiny engin to prove it works
+* example that using ffi to build a lisp-scheme tiny engin to prove it works

-# feature

-* ffi(sharelib,func) to call share lib.
-* free from suffering the libc header files (yup, you don't need them in most cases)

-# example
+## example

 ```
-cat fib.scm | ./tccffi scheme.c
+cat fib.scm | ./ffic scheme.c

 lisp to sao
 :%s/\((\)\([^) ]\+\)/\2\1/gc